-- 3. Europol shall not contact private parties directly to retrieve personal data. - 4.
-The Commission shall evaluate the necessity and possible impact of direct exchanges of personal data with private parties within three years after this Regulation is applicable.
+- If the personal data received or to be transferred affect the interests of a Member State, Europol shall immediately inform the National Unit of the Member State concerned. - 3.
+Europol shall not contact private parties directly to retrieve personal data. - 4.
+The Commission shall evaluate the necessity and possible impactpractice of direct exchanges of personal data with private parties within threetwo years after this Regulation is applicable.
 Such an evaluation shall specify among others the reasons whether the exchanges of personal data with private parties is necessary for Europol.